In the absence of God people are left alone to create their identities.

 AKA - the false self; "hypocrite" ("mask-wearer"); fake; phony

-About thirty-five years ago I was sitting on the seat of a rusty tractor in the middle of a field in a wildlife area just north of Lansing, Michigan.
+About thirty-seven years ago I was sitting on the seat of a rusty tractor in the middle of a field, in a wildlife area just north of Lansing, Michigan.
 I went there to pray.
 For several hours.
 That was one of the first times I did this kind of extended praying.
-It turned out to be the beginning of an inner revolution.
+It turned out to be the beginning of something new God was doing in me.

 I was reading Psalm 139.
 I got to verses 23-24, which read: